Siti Elizad

 Siti Elizad Mohd Sharifuddin (born 25 May 1984) is a Malaysian actress, host and radio presenter.
-He began his acting career as a child actor since 1994.
+She began her acting career as a child actor since 1994.

-He was introduced through the film directed by Bade Hj.
+She was introduced through the film directed by Bade Hj.
 Azmi, Berlari Ke Langit as the main character.

-In addition, his name rose again through the drama series slot Akasia on TV3, namely the drama Teman Lelaki Upahan, playing the role of Kyra Lydia.
-Among his famous dramas are Lambaian Ramadan, Sikolot Suamiku, Syurga Yang Kedua, Aku Yang Kau Tinggalkan and Mentua.
+In addition, her name rose again through the drama series slot Akasia on TV3, namely the drama Teman Lelaki Upahan, playing the role of Kyra Lydia.
+Among her famous dramas are Lambaian Ramadan, Sikolot Suamiku, Syurga Yang Kedua, Aku Yang Kau Tinggalkan and Mentua.

 Siti Elizad became a female radio presenter on Sinar.
 FM from 2019 to 2023 for the Duo Sinar segment with Hefny Sahad and also the morning segment, Pagi Di Sinar with Jep Sepahtu, Rahim R2 and Angah.

 Her appearance in the 1990s was contemporary with Bell Ngasri, Anne Ngasri, Zul Huzaimy, Shaheizy Sam, Zizie Ezette, Lisa Surihani and Liyana Jasmay as well as other actors who began to be active since the 1990s.